-B. E. Jones discusses the inspiration for her new psychological thriller, Wilderness, which is out on 4th April.
+B. E. Jones discusses the inspiration for her new psychological thriller, Wilderness, which is out now.

 As a child I loved poring over books, fantasising about film locations, planning trips to far-flung places and inventing stories I could find myself part of when I arrived there.
 Yes, I was a kid with an active imagination, just as well since, growing up in post-industrial South Wales, I thought those journeys were dream trips I’d probably never make.

 When I was old enough to start saving my pennies and finally indulging my passion, it hit me that, even as adults, any chance to travel is more than just a break from the routine.
 It presents the possibility of a break from ourselves, a chance to be better, more interesting, more exciting than the nine-to five week allows us to be – or to be much worse!
 At least, that’s what the crime writer in me has always thought, continually looking for the dark currents beneath those picturesque holiday photos, wondering what might happen if a dream holiday turned sour.

 In that way the nubby little kernel of Wilderness was lodged in my brain long before it had a title and a marriage in crisis at its heart.
 It was a recurring feeling, a nagging image of a character in their holiday best, lost and crying, that hung around the corners of my head for years, travelling with me in my suitcase.

 But how did my own experiences directly influence my story about a woman trying to decide whether or not she wants, or needs, to kill her unfaithful husband?